 |Iowa Avenue Pedestrian Bridge||Iowa Memorial Union (IMU) Footbridge|

 Want to know how long it would take you to walk somewhere on campus?
 We’ve provided estimated trip times for common routes most useful for students below.
 A map is being developed to help visually display pedestrian routes and will be available later Fall 2020.

 CAMBUS and Bionic Bus

 For trips that are not easily walkable considering distance or weather, CAMBUS provides no-fare service throughout the university campus.
 The Bionic Bus system is the University of Iowa’s ADA, paratransit bus service for persons with a disability.
-It is a demand-response, door-to-door service designed to serve the needs of university students, faculty, and staff within most areas of Iowa City and Coralville.
+It is designed to serve the needs of university students, faculty, and staff within most areas of Iowa City and Coralville.
 Learn more and complete eligibility form

 Walking trip apps